BanothuHarshini24/Music_genre_classifier/README.md

 # Music Genre Classifier

 This repository contains a Music Genre Classifier built using the GTZAN dataset.
-The dataset can be downloaded from <a href="https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download" target="_blank">Kaggle</a>.
+The dataset can be downloaded from <a href="https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download" target="_blank">GTZAN dataset-Kaggle</a>.

 ## Overview
 Music Genre Classification is a fundamental task in the field of music information retrieval.
 This project aims to classify audio tracks into one of ten genres: Blues, Classical, Country, Disco, Hip-Hop, Jazz, Metal, Pop, Reggae, and Rock.
 The GTZAN dataset, with 1000 audio tracks each 30 seconds long, sampled at 22050Hz, serves as the foundation for this classifier.